Theme

 What appears notable

-Based on the official materials, the main point of interest is that the repository does not stop at model weights or a narrow demo.
-It includes one-shot redaction, evaluation flows, finetuning paths, structured outputs, and local runtime guidance in one package.
+The source trail is broader than model weights or a narrow demo: one-shot redaction, evaluation flows, finetuning paths, structured outputs, and local runtime guidance all appear in the repository materials.

 Before using